zhiweil/blog-aws/_posts/networking-cdn/2019-01-29-vpc-basics.md

 ---

 # Key Concepts
 * **Virtual Private Cloud (VPC)** - is the network layer of EC2.
-VPC is logically isolated from the other CPC on AWS.
+VPC is logically isolated from the other VPC on AWS.
 * **Subnet** - A range of IP address in VPC.
 * Multiple layers of security
     * **security group**
     * **Access Control List (ACL)**

-# Platforms
+## Platforms
-* **EC2-Classic** - a single falt network that's shared with other customers.
+* **EC2-Classic** - a single falt network that's shared with other AWS customers.
 * **EC2-VPC** - accounts created after 2013-12-04 support VPC only.

-# Default VPC
+## Default VPC
 * AWS account comes with a **defautl VPC** which has a **default subnet** in each AZ.
 * Default VPC includes a IG, each subnets in default VPC are public subnet.
-EC2 instances in launched into default VPC gains internte access by default.
+EC2 instances in launched into default VPC gain internte access by default.

-# Internet Access
+## Internet Access
 * EC2 instances in public subnet are assigned a public IP and a private IP; those in private subnet are assigned a private IP only.
 * Full IP4 Internet access can be enabled by:
     * Attaching an IG to the VPC